sofvanh/quartz/content/notes/Digital gardens.md

 date: 2022-07-28
 ---

-# Digital gardens

-I recently came across a bunch of websites doing something incredibly interesting:
+I recently came across a bunch of websites doing something interesting:
 People are sharing their personal notes (often Obsidian vaults), or a curated collection of them, publicly on the internet, on their own websites.
 Some describe these websites as "digital gardens".
 There's a few ways this metaphor can work: